 Looking at Newquay’s location on the map, you may wonder how the hell you are going to get to that small town nestled on Cornwall’s northern coast.
 On my very first journey to Cornwall from London a few years back, I spent five long, dull hours on the train.
 As the westernmost part of England, Cornwall could be perceived as too remote, too far from any major airports to be considered a convenient holiday destination.

-From Dublin, the national carrier Aer Lingus operates a route through their regional partner Stobart Air.
+From Dublin, the national carrier Aer Lingus operates a cheap route through their regional partner Stobart Air.
+In just an hour you can be in Newquay.
 Beware though!
 More restrictive luggage allowances apply.

 The Views Are Just Breathtaking

 A spectacular crescent shaped bay with pastel-coloured beach huts, the perfect backdrop for romantic walks.
 A famous sea stack dominating the landscape with at its top a mystery house only joined to the continent by an elegant suspension bridge.
 A vast expanse of soft and golden sand backed by steep dunes so pretty that it was voted “Best British Beach” by BBC Coast 2013.